 The University of Portsmouth’s PGCE Initial Teacher Training Secondary in Mathematics is a one-year, full-time course for graduates who wish to train as secondary school Mathematics teachers.
-It is run by the University’s School of Education and Continuing Studies and offers the choice of following either the Professional Graduate Certificate in Education route (taking all modules at higher education level) or the Postgraduate Certificate in Education (with 60 credits towards a Master’s degree).
+It is run by the University’s School of Education and Sociology and offers the choice of following either the Professional Graduate Certificate in Education route (taking all modules at higher education level) or the Postgraduate Certificate in Education (with 60 credits towards a Master’s degree).
 The most appropriate route for you can be discussed with the course leader.

 The course is designed to enable you to become a capable and confident teacher at secondary level.
 Abilities to teach the National Curriculum and encourage learning will be developed alongside the skills and understanding required of effective teachers by the Teachers’ Standards.